bsdpot/potluck/mastodon-s3/README.md

 The MYVAPIDPUBLICKEY parameter is an optional passed-in secret key for the `.env.production` value `VAPID_PUBLIC_KEY`.

-The PVTCERT parameter is an optional passed in value which generates self-signed certificates when enabled, instead of using `acme.sh`.
-This is used in testing.
+The PVTCERT parameter is an optional value which generates self-signed certificates instead of using `acme.sh`.
+This is used in testing, or if there is a frontend that handles SSL certificates, such as `haproxy`.
+You must still pass in an EMAIL parameter even though it's not used.

 # Usage